*UPDATED SEPTEMBER 6, 2018: Umitron added a further S$3.7m ($2.7m) of funding from SPARX Capital’s Mirai Creation Fund.

-Umitron, an Asian startup using satellite imagery, IoT, and automation to increase the efficiency of offshore aquaculture, has raised S$11.2 million ($8.3 million) in seed funding.
+Umitron, an Asian startup using satellite imagery, IoT, and automation to increase the efficiency of offshore aquaculture, has raised S$15.2 million ($11 million) in seed funding.

 Umitron helps aquaculture farmers give their fish the right amount of feed at the right time by tracking their behavior, lowering farmers’ biggest cost base in the hope of bolstering the sustainable production of fish worldwide.

 The Japanese government-backed Innovation Network Corporation of Japan invested alongside D4V (Design for Ventures), a Japanese venture capital fund founded by Tom Kelley, a partner of design thinking innovation consultancy IDEO in San Francisco and author of many books on innovation.
+SPARX Capital’s Mirai Creation Fund, which countsToyota Motor Corporation and Sumitomo Mitsui Banking Corporation as investors, joined the round a few months after its first close in June 2018.
 Angel investors also contributed.

 Umitron is headquartered in Singapore but run by a Japanese team including ex-employees of The Japan Aerospace Exploration Agency (JAXA), Japan’s version of NASA.
 The startup also has clients in Japan as well as Singapore.